HaschDaniel/Autonomous-Mapping-Robot/README.md

 cd autonomous-mapping-robot
 ```

-3. Install Python libraries required for the project and my libraries for L298N, HC-020K, HC-SR04 and QMC5883L.
+3. Install Python libraries required for the project and my libraries for L298N, HC-020K, HC-SR04 and QMC5883L (not done yet).
 For MPU, I recommend finding one on GitHub.

 4. Set your MQTT server IP, port, username and password in `secret` file: